gdamore/tcell/README.md

 ## Mouse Support

-Mouse tracking, buttons, and even wheel mice works fine on most terminal emulators, as well as Windows.
+Mouse tracking, buttons, and even wheel mice are supported on most terminal emulators, as well as Windows.

 ## Bracketed Paste

-Terminals that appear to support the XTerm mouse model also can support bracketed paste, for applications that opt-in.
+Terminals that support support it, can use bracketed paste.
 See `EnablePaste()` for details.

 ## Breaking Changes in v3